BruinGrowly/Semantic-Substrate-Engine/README.md

 ## Our Invitation to You

 This project is a testament to the power of simplicity.
 We invite you to explore, to build, and to discover the elegant, underlying structure of meaning.
-The door is open.
-All you have to do is accept the Divine Invitation.